Transdimensional Transformation based Markov Chain Monte Carlo: Comparison of TTMCMC and RJMCMC in the normal mixture set up with unknown number of components

-With the chosen scales our implementation took $1$ minute and $39$ seconds to yield $10,000$ realizations following a burn-in of $300,000$ iterations, after storing one in 150 iterations out of further $15,00,000$ iterations after the burn-in period.
-The overall acceptance rate turned out to be $0.194512$.
+With the chosen scales our implementation took $1$ minute and $43$ seconds to yield $10,000$ realizations following a burn-in of $300,000$ iterations, after storing one in 150 iterations out of further $15,00,000$ iterations after the burn-in period.
+The overall acceptance rate turned out to be $0.198572$, and the birth, death, no-change rates turned out to be $0.000795$, $0.000842$ and $0.593601$, respectively.

-The trace plots of $k,\nu_1,\tau_1$ and $\omega_1$, shown in Figure \ref{fig:acidity_trace_plots}, again indicate good mixing properties and are consistent with the conclusions of our proposed credible region based convergence assessment criterion.
+The trace plots of $k,\nu^*_1,\tau^*_1$ and $\omega_1$, shown in Figure \ref{fig:acidity_trace_plots}, again indicate quite good mixing properties and are consistent with the conclusions of our proposed credible region based convergence assessment criterion.

-With our prior structure here the posterior distribution of $k$ again strongly favored 2 components, taking the values $2$ and $3$ with posterior probabilities $0.997$ and $0.003$ respectively.
-Thus, compared to the enzyme data, here the posterior of $k$ has somewhat greater variability due to the larger effective support and smaller data size (the acidity data consists of $155$ observations on the effective support $(2,8)$).
+With our prior structure here the posterior distribution of $k$ again strongly favoured 2 and 3 components, with $k=2$ receiving significantly larger posterior mass 0.9941 compared to the posterior probability of $k=3$.
+The reason for the strong support for bimodality can be attributed to the large size of the data contained in the relatively small interval $(2,8)$.

 The modal density and sample densities falling in the 95\% HPD region, overlapped on the histogram of the observed data are shown in Figure \ref{fig:acidity_hpd}.
 Once again, good fit to the data is indicated.